silas/rock/getting-started/index.md

 # Getting Started

-Pick a runtime type for a brief walkthrough on setting up a basic project.
+Pick a runtime type for a walkthrough of setting up a project.

  * [Node](/getting-started/node/)
  * [Perl](/getting-started/perl/)